-Every medical nexus opinion letter is prepared by licensed MD physicians with experience in internal medicine, occupational & environmental medicine, addiction medicine, preventive medicine, and/or public health, and is based on a comprehensive review of medical records, service history, and accepted medical principles.
+Every independent medical opinion or nexus letter is prepared by licensed MD physicians with experience in internal medicine, occupational & environmental medicine, addiction medicine, preventive medicine, and/or public health, and is based on a comprehensive review of medical records, service history, and accepted medical principles.
 We do not use templates, pre-written language, or automated reports.
 Each nexus opinion is individualized to your medical history.

 While our fees may be higher than non-MD physician nexus letter services, our opinions are grounded in medical training, clinical experience, and structured medical-legal analysis.
 Our fees for record review and medical nexus opinion letters reflect the physician time, expertise, and professional responsibility required to produce a defensible medical opinion suitable for VA submission.

-An evidence-based medical nexus opinion tailored to your service-connected condition.
+An evidence-based independent medical opinion / nexus letter tailored to your condition.
 This includes:

-Best for: Veterans who need a strong, medically supported nexus opinion without formal record summary.
+Best for: Veterans who need a clear, medically supported nexus opinion without a formal written record summary.

-This tier improves legal defensibility by documenting what records were considered and how they support the medical opinion.
+This tier strengthens the medical and legal clarity of your claim by explicitly documenting what records were considered and how they support the medical opinion.

-Because DBQs specifically require a physician examination, clinical documentation, and additional professional responsibility beyond the nexus opinion, DBQ completion is now offered as an optional add-on rather than included in Level 3 nexus letter service.
-Must be paired with Level 3, and Veteran must be physically in Washington State at the time of the telehealth visit.
+DBQs specifically require a physician examination, clinical documentation, and additional professional responsibility beyond the nexus opinion.
+DBQ completion is now offered as an optional add-on.

 $250 (for additional physician review time) per additional 25-page increment

 Most VA files involve 100 - 300+ pages of records.
-We strongly recommend submitting only documentation relevant to the claimed condition (such as service treatment records, key diagnostic reports, and pertinent post-service documentation) rather than complete medical files, to avoid unnecessary costs.
+We strongly recommend submitting only documentation relevant for your claimed condition (such as service treatment records, diagnostic reports, specialist evaluations, and key post-service documentation) rather than complete medical files, to avoid unnecessary costs.
+Submitting focused, relevant records improves the quality and efficiency of your review.

-*Turnaround time: Most nexus letters are completed within 2-3 weeks of intake, payment, and receipt of all records to be reviewed.
+*Turnaround time: Most medical opinions and nexus letter reports are completed within 2-3 weeks of intake, payment, and receipt of all records to be reviewed.
 Some complex cases may require additional time; if longer time is required, the Veteran will be notified as soon as possible.

 *Prepayment is required: Work begins after intake, payment, and records are received.